Pepperdine · California

 Amount$5,000/yearEligibilityActive members of a Church of Christ congregation.
 Requires FAFSA submission, a Church of Christ leader recommendation, and the Helen Young Scholarship form by February 15.
 Notification by April 1.

 Renewable annually with a 2.5 GPA.
 Recipients must participate in PLP events, maintain active Church of Christ involvement, and engage with campus ministry.
 Stackable with the Christian Leadership Award, meaning Church of Christ students can receive both for $10,000/year in faith-based aid on top of merit awards.
+Applicants who already submitted a Church of Christ leader recommendation for the Christian Leadership Award do not need to submit a separate recommendation for PLP.

 Source